evrenkaraarslan/covidChecker/README.md

 ### Remove current origin repository
 $ git remote remove origin

-### To install dependencies and run the portfolio you should run following commands in your local machine
+### To install dependencies and run the project you should run following commands in your local machine

 ## Node
 $ npm install

 ### Start server
 $ npm start
-Using Yarn:

 ## Yarn
 $ yarn